Stratford-Upon-Avon, England: Shakespeare’s hometown

 Shakespeare’s birthplace

-Shakespeare was baptized on April 26th 1564 in Stratford’s Holy Trinity Church.
+Shakespeare was baptized on April 26th, 1564, in Stratford’s Holy Trinity Church.
 He was the son of John Shakespeare, a respected Stratford alderman and a successful glove maker.
-As of now no records have been found giving what Shakespeare’s actual birthdate was.
-When Shakespeare was 18 years old he married local 26 year old Anne Hathaway, taking out a marriage license on November 27, 1582.
-William and Anne had three children, a girl and twin boys.
-One of their sons, Hamnet died of an unknown cause at the age of eleven in 1596.
+As of now, no records have been found giving Shakespeare’s actual birthdate.
+When Shakespeare was 18 years old, he married local 26-year-old Anne Hathaway, taking out a marriage license on November 27, 1582.
+William and Anne had three children: a girl and twin boys.
+One of their sons, Hamnet, died of an unknown cause at the age of eleven in 1596.

 The room where Shakespear was born in Stratford-upon-Avon

-The room it is said Shakespeare was born in.
+The room in which it is said Shakespeare was born.

 Church of the Holy Trinity in Stratford-upon-Avon, where Shakespeare is buried

-Holy Trinity Church: where Shakespeare was baptized and where is gave is.
+Holy Trinity Church: where Shakespeare was baptized and where he is buried.

-Although London was the base for his success he traveled between there and his hometown of Stratford-upon- Avon throughout his career.
-In around 1613 Shakespeare retired back to Stratford and three years later, on April 23 1616, he died at the age of 52.
-William Shakespeare was buried in the chancel of Holy Trinity Church, the same church where he was baptized in.
+Although London was the base for his success, he traveled between there and his hometown of Stratford-upon-Avon throughout his career.
+In approximately 1613, Shakespeare retired to Stratford, and three years later, on April 23, 1616, he passed away at the age of 52.
+William Shakespeare was buried in the chancel of Holy Trinity Church, the same church where he was baptized.

-Stratford-upon-Avon today has capitalized on being Shakespeare’s home, with an estimated 4.9 million visitors coming to this small medieval town each year.
-2016 should draw even more visitors with it being the 400th anniversary of his death.
-The first Shakespeare Jubilee honoring him was in 1796, done by the famous actor David Garrick, which went over three days.
+Stratford-upon-Avon today capitalizes on its association with Shakespeare, attracting an estimated 4.9 million visitors each year to this small medieval town.
+2016 should draw even more visitors, as it marks the 400th anniversary of his death.
+The first Shakespeare Jubilee, honoring him, was held in 1769, organized by the famous actor David Garrick, and lasted over three days.

 Statue of Shakespear in Stratford-upon-Avon